epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-06-30-awesome-install-debian.markdown

 My first Tiling Window Manager is Awesome.

-Installing Awesome WM in Debian is also easy, the only difference is you have to git-clone Lain module manually.
+Installing Awesome WM in Debian is also easy, the only difference is you have to <code class="code-command">$ git clone</code> Lain module manually.
 But don't worry, this additional module is optional.

 **Reading**